Frisk didn't want to turn around.

 Frisk understood.
 She knew it now.
 What was going on in Undyne's head, whether she knew herself or not.
-She had waited so long to exact her revenge, that the content had been built to such a high expectation.
-Yet when the moment had come, she was only to find that the presumption was far more exaggerated than she had thought.
-And now, as she was where she had worked so hard to be, with the enemy at her fingertips, she found scarcely a glimmer of relief.
+She had waited so long to exact her revenge, that this moment had been built into an expectation that was much too high.
+And when the moment had come, she was only to find that the presumption was far more exaggerated than she had thought.
+So now, as she was where she had worked so hard to be, with the enemy at her fingertips, she found scarcely a glimmer of relief.

 "I killed them."

 Undyne's gaze shot up at her.
-"W—what?" she uttered.
+"W—what?" she sputtered.